lumliolum/lumliolum.github.io/_posts/2024-2-10-two-stage-object-detection.md

 ---
 layout: post
-title: TWO STAGE OBJECT DETECTION
+title: Two Stage Object Detection
 ---

 In this post, we will discuss about 2 stage object detectors Fast-RCNN, Faster-RCNN and their ideas.
 I will also give a breif introduction to RCNN but will not go into much detail.